keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-03-26|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes
-2018-04-02|[No Giacomonday, for now] 2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-16|[No Giacomonday, for now]
+2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-16|[No Giacomonday, for now]
 2018-04-23|in silico modeling of perfect vacua